harunzafer/resha-turkish-stemmer/README.md

 Nuve is an NLP library that can perform such complex morphologic analysis (and more) which is required for many tasks like stemming.
 This complex analysis could be expensive for applications in which there are millions of words to be stemmed.

-Resha stemmer is a Turkish stemmer based on a dictionary which consists of already stemmed words by Nüve.
+Resha stemmer is a Turkish stemmer based on a dictionary which consists of already stemmed words by Nuve.
 The dictionary includes more than 1.1 million word-stem pairs.